Child's Play 3: Critical response

 On Rotten Tomatoes, the film has an approval rating of 19% based on reviews from 16 critics, and an average rating is 4.20/10, making it the poorest reviewed film in the series on the site.
 On Metacritic it has a score of 27% based on reviews from 13 critics, indicating "generally unfavorable" reviews.

 Chris Hicks of the Deseret News called it "perverse" and criticized the film's plot.
 Caryn James of The New York Times called the Chucky doll "an impressive technological achievement" but said the film "misses the sharpness and dark humor" of the original film.
 Variety called it a "noisy, mindless sequel" with good acting.
 Richard Harrington of The Washington Post wrote, "Chucky himself is an animatronic delight, but one suspects the film's energies and budget have all been devoted to what is essentially a one-trick pony."
 Stephen Wigle of The Baltimore Sun called it "fun for any fan of the slasher genre".

 Series creator Don Mancini said that this was his least favorite entry in the series, adding that he ran out of ideas after the second film.
 He elaborated further in 2013 stating that he was not pleased with the casting, feeling Jeremy Sylvers was too old for the role of Tyler and Dakin Matthews was not the "R. Lee Ermey" archetype he was looking for in Colonel Cochrane.
-Mancini would not make another entry in the Chucky series until seven years later, with Bride of Chucky.
 In a 2017 interview, director Jack Bender also dismissed the film by calling it "kinda silly".
+In October 2021, Perrey Reeves, who plays De Silva in the film, expressed interest in reprising her role as the character in the TV series Chucky.

 In the years since its release, Child’s Play 3 has received a critical re-evaluation from retrospective critics and fans.
 Its unique setting, tone, climax and Dourif's performance has been praised and is considered by some to be one of the more superior films in the series, being compared to later, more comical and criticized entries like Seed of Chucky (2004).

-In October 2021, Perrey Reeves, who plays De Silva in the film, expressed interest in reprising her role as the character in the TV series Chucky.